Hemophilia at a glance:

 - Thrombin clotting time.

 - Fibrinogen determination: This test measures levels of fibrinogen in the blood plasma.

-Intermittent transfusions may be required for bleeding events.
+- Intermittent transfusions may for bleeding events.

 For cats who have acquired hemophilia due to rodenticide poisoning:

 - Induce vomiting with medications.